 In people with blepharitis, too much oil is produced by the glands near the eyelid.
 The exact reason for this problem is not known.
-Blepharitis is more likely to be seen with:
+A breakdown of these oils may lead to blepharitis.

-- Allergies and lice that affect the eyelashes (less common)
+- Allergies that affect the eyelashes (less common)

 - Excess growth of the bacteria that are normally found on the skin

-- Rosacea -- a skin condition that makes the face turn red
+- Rosacea, which is a skin condition that causes a red rash on the face

 Exams and Tests